maelfabien/maelfabien.github.io/_posts/2019-3-20-xception.md

 - Depthwise Convolution
 - Pointwise Convolution

-#### The Deptheise Convolution
+#### The Depthwise Convolution

-Deptheise Convolution is a first step in which instead of applying a convolution of size $$ d \times d \times C $$, we apply a convolution of size $$ d \times d \times 1 $$.
+Depthwise Convolution is a first step in which instead of applying a convolution of size $$ d \times d \times C $$, we apply a convolution of size $$ d \times d \times 1 $$.
 In other words, we don't make the convolution computation over all the channels, but only 1 by 1.

 Here is an illustration of the Depthwise convolution process :